Bougainville counterattack: Background

 Bougainville Island lies at the northwestern end of the Solomon Islands archipelago.
 The island is 125 mi long and 38 mi wide at its broadest point.
 The island is roughly shaped like a fiddle.
 The interior of Bougainville is dominated by two ranges of mountains that are covered with montane rainforests.
 The coastal plains are swampy and largely covered with mangroves and lowland rainforests.
-Bougainville has a tropical climate, with heavy rain being common at all times of the year, producing the Solomon Islands rain forests ecoregion.
+Bougainville has a tropical climate with heavy rain being common at all times of the year, producing the Solomon Islands rain forests ecoregion.
 There were two active volcanoes.
-At the time of World War II, most of Bougainville's population of about 50,000 lived in small settlements in the north of the island and along its north-eastern coast.
+At the time of World War II, most of Bougainville's population of about 50,000 lived in small settlements in the north of the island and along its northeastern coast.
 The area in and around the American perimeter in March 1944 was lightly populated.
 There were no formed roads, although a track ran along the coast and another crossed the interior.

 At the outbreak of the Pacific War, Bougainville formed part of the Australian-administrated Mandated Territory of New Guinea.
 The small number of Australian public servants and plantation managers on Bougainville fled the island in January 1942, and it came under Japanese control that March.
 Few Japanese troops arrived until 1943, when the island's garrison was expanded to a peak strength of 65,000.
-By early 1944, the island's population numbered around 50,000.
 After their arrival, the Japanese conscripted some of the locals to work as laborers.
 Conditions were harsh and often they were not paid.
 As the Allied bombing campaign in the Pacific intensified throughout 1943, the conditions imposed on the locals grew more harsh as food supplies dwindled and instances of disease grew.

-The Bougainville Campaign began on 1 November 1943 when the United States I Marine Amphibious Corps landed at Cape Torokina, around Empress Augusta Bay on the west coast of the Japanese-held island.
+The Bougainville campaign began on 1 November 1943 when the United States I Marine Amphibious Corps landed at Cape Torokina, around Empress Augusta Bay on the west coast of the Japanese-held island.
 The Allied invasion aimed to establish a defensive perimeter around Cape Torokina within which airfields would be built to attack the major Japanese base at Rabaul and support other operations in the region.
 The Allies did not intend to conquer the entire island, and the invasion area was mainly selected on the grounds that it was lightly defended and distant from the main Japanese bases at the northern and southern ends of Bougainville.